repoze/repoze.configuration/docs/config.rst

    >>> context = execute('configure.yml', package=somepackge)

 ``execute`` loads the configuration, executes the actions implied by the configuration, and returns a context.
-You can access the fully populated registry dictionary by referring to the context's ``registry`` attribute:

 .. code-block:: python
    :linenos: